Last Updated on November 17, 2022 by Leyla Kazim

-From the expansive vistas across Portugal’s fertile and wine-producing Douro Valley, to the spectacular tiled facades of Porto’s buildings, to the stunning view out the window from our table in Raiz Restaurant in Porto, I barely pulled the camera away from my face.
+From the expansive vistas across Portugal’s fertile and wine-producing Douro Valley, to the spectacular tiled facades of Porto’s buildings.
+Not to mention the stunning view out the window from our table in Raiz Restaurant in Porto.
+I barely pulled the camera away from my face the whole trip.

 |lots of great sights and photo opportunities, Portugal|

 5) A lot of food and wine